 - Support the military infrastructure that supports families.

 - Strengthen the motivation and capacity of civilian communities to support military families.

 - Generate important new knowledge about military families.

 - Influence policies, programs, and practices supporting military families.

 - Create and sustain a vibrant learning organization.

-MFRI's 2013 Executive Report will give you more insight into our strategic projects, research and outreach.
-The 2014 Annual Report will be released shortly and if you’d like to receive a copy, please send us an email at email@example.com including your name, title, organization, mailing address and email address.
+MFRI's 2014 Executive Report will give you more insight into our strategic projects, research and outreach.
+The 2014 Annual Report is avaliable now and if you’d like to receive a copy, please send us an email at firstname.lastname@example.org including your name, title, organization, mailing address and email address.